valory-xyz/open-autonomy/docs/guides/deploy_service.md

             If this is not the case, you need to provision the cluster with the agent image so that it is available for the cluster pods.
             This step might take a while, depending on the size of the image.
             ```bash
-            minikube image load valory/oar-hello_world:bafybeigtaxh5zfg32cypqkjvftreivh22sqlrbgw5x3lxjmrf3dyqcioyy
+            minikube image load <repository>:<tag> # (1)!
             ```

+            1. You can get the `<repository>` and `<tag>` by inspecting the output of `docker image ls`.

-            In this case, you also might need to change all the instances of `imagePullPolicy: Always` to `imagePullPolicy: IfNotPresent` in the deployment file build.yaml`.
+            In this case, you also might need to change all the instances of `imagePullPolicy: Always` to `imagePullPolicy: IfNotPresent` in the deployment file `build.yaml`.

         3. Define the StorageClass.
 Replace with your NFS provisioner and adjust per your requirements.
-We use a `minikube-hostpath` as an example.
+We use `minikube-hostpath` as an example.
             ```bash
             cat <<EOF > storageclass.yaml
             apiVersion: storage.k8s.io/v1
             kind: StorageClass
             metadata:
               name: nfs-ephemeral
             provisioner: k8s.io/minikube-hostpath
             reclaimPolicy: Retain
             EOF